sayantanx/ar2tech-SGeMS-public/README.md

 For any questions, please contact Alex Boucher (aboucher@ar2tech.com).

 AR2GEMS is a branch of the open-source SGeMS software under its x-free license.
-This version is not an open-source and cannot be integrated into existing software or distributed without the explicit authorization of ar2tech.
+This version cannot be integrated into existing software or distributed without the explicit authorization of ar2tech.

 If you would like to contribute code to this project you can either: